What better way to celebrate my birthday than publishing a new recipe? Especially one as tasty as these birthday cake protein cupcakes.

 - Pink Food Color (optional)

 That’s it.
 As you can see in the image below, this frosting is on the creamy/moist end of the frosting spectrum.

 If you wanted a more traditional frosting, you could use something like Swerve confectioners (a calorie free sugar substitute).
-For examples, check out my chocolate cinnamon rolls or microwavable protein birthday cake recipes.
+For examples, check out my microwavable protein birthday cake recipe.

 I think that’s all I have for you on ingredient swaps and recipe modifications.
 Below you’ll find the full recipe.
 If you try these protein cupcakes, take a pic and tag me in your creation on Instagram.
 I’ll be sure to share it with everyone.

 - 3/4 C (180mL) Unsweetened Vanilla Almond Milk

 - 1/2 C (113g) Fat Free Greek Yogurt, vanilla or plain